 This is a comprehensive six-session program that stresses parenting skills rather than theory.

-Program director Kevin Slimmer, said, Ã¢â‚¬Å“This interactive, workshop uses practices that have proven effective in keeping parents and other caregivers stimulated and engaged in the learning process.Ã¢â‚¬Â
+Program director Kevin Slimmer explains, Ã¢â‚¬Å“This interactive, workshop uses practices that have proven effective in keeping parents and other caregivers stimulated and engaged in the learning process.Ã¢â‚¬Â

 He added that those attending the workshop would learn a variety of important parenting skills such as:

-Kinship Support Program coordinator Jon Gilmore and parent educator Angie Falanga will facilitate the workshop.
+Kinship Support program coordinator Jon Gilmore and parent educator Dina Hilts will co-facilitate the workshop.

 Those attending and actively participating in all six classes will receive a certificate of completion at the end of the workshop.

 For more information on the workshop, visit www.ccoswego.com

 To register, call Gilmore or program supervisor Andrea Burritt at Catholic Charities of Oswego County, 598-3980 or [email protected]